ParmEd/ParmEd/doc/index.rst

 What can it do?
 ---------------

-The core ``chemistry`` package provided as part of ParmEd is intended to provide a powerful, but simple, API for carrying out tasks common in the field of biomolecular simulations.
+The core ``parmed`` package provided as part of ParmEd is intended to provide a powerful, but simple, API for carrying out tasks common in the field of biomolecular simulations.
 For example, some of its features include: